Recovering the geometry of a flat spacetime from background radiation: The frequency function for spacetimes constructed from measured geodesic laminations

 In the following proposition (and therefore in the final result of this section) we restrict attention to a lamination $\lambdat$ with a simplicial dual tree, although it appears quite likely that the proposition holds for general laminations.

 \begin{prop} Suppose that the dual tree of the lamination $\lambdat$ is simplicial.
-Then the intensity function of an observer $(p,v)$ allows one to reconstruct the sublamination $\lambdat_{(p,v)}$ consisting of the leaves of $\lambdat$ seen by $(p,v)$ \end{prop}
+Then the frequency function of an observer $(p,v)$ allows one to reconstruct the sublamination $\lambdat_{(p,v)}$ consisting of the leaves of $\lambdat$ seen by $(p,v)$ \end{prop}

-\begin{proof} As mentioned above, the intensity function seen by the observer can be split into intensity functions of different regions which correspond, respectively, to the edges and to the vertices of the singular tree.
-In the regions corresponding to the edges, the intensity is analytic and behaves as in Example 2 in Section \ref{ssc:ex1}.
-It is shown there that knowing the intensity on an open subset of $S^1$ is sufficient to determine the positions of the edges, and therefore the leaves of the lamination $\lambdat_{(p,v)}$. \end{proof}
+\begin{proof} As mentioned above, the frequency function seen by the observer can be split into frequency functions of different regions which correspond, respectively, to the edges and to the vertices of the singular tree.
+In the regions corresponding to the edges, the frequency function is analytic and behaves as in Example 2 in Section \ref{ssc:ex1}.
+It is shown there that knowing the frequency function on an open subset of $S^1$ is sufficient to determine the positions of the edges, and therefore the leaves of the lamination $\lambdat_{(p,v)}$. \end{proof}